Skip to content

 Find ways to save water

-Every organisation is different, so you’ll need to find ways of saving water that work best for you.
+Every organisation is different, so you’ll need to find water-saving methods that work best for you.

-See the carousel below for specific ideas of how to save water.
+See the carousel below for specific ideas on how to save water.

 Set targets

-Sharing your targets and results can also help to boost your reputation.
+• Share your targets and results to boost your reputation

 Keep going!

-Water efficiency isn’t a one-time thing.
-It takes time and focus to make sure you maintain the improvements.
+Water efficiency isn’t a one-time thing – it takes time and focus to maintain improvements.

 Image of an automatic tap